-The Toyota Production System was developed by Toyota in the 1950's in response to a lack of financial resources post-war, combined with the ambition to become the world leader in car manufacturing.
+The Toyota Production System was developed by Toyota in the 1950's in response to a lack of financial resources post-war.
 However, the origins of TPS started much earlier.

-The very start of the story can be traced back to the 1920's, with the concept of Jidoka, which was originally developed by Toyota's founder, Sakichi Toyoda, as 'intelligent automation', and first used on automatic looming machines to improve productivity as well as ensuring quality, by automatically detecting abnormalities.
+The very start of the story can be traced back to the 1920's.
+The concept of Jidoka, which was originally developed by Toyota's founder, Sakichi Toyoda, as 'intelligent automation'.

-In the 1930s the concept of 'Just-in-Time', was invented by Kiichiro Toyoda as part of his efforts to create an efficient way of manufacturing Toyota cars, when resources were scarce, and waste could not be afforded.
+In the 1930s the concept of 'Just-in-Time', was invented by Kiichiro Toyoda.
+This was as part of his efforts to create an efficient way of manufacturing Toyota cars, when resources were scarce, and waste could not be afforded.
 Just-in-time depends on getting exactly the right goods (components) to exactly the right place at the right time.

-TPS aims to generate the best environment where people can promote ideas and maximize human values, and although today Toyota is established as one of the most important manufacturers in the world, this approach is still the driving force behind our culture and is the company's greatest asset.
+TPS aims to generate the best environment where people can promote ideas and maximize human values.
+Although today, Toyota is established as one of the most important manufacturers in the world, this approach is still the driving force behind our culture and is the company's greatest asset.

 TPS is a recognized worldwide as a methodology and mindset that can be applied not only in manufacturing but across all processes and functions.

-The elimination of Muda (Waste) and the ambition to add value for customers at every stage of the process is the foundation for the way we work.
+The removal of Muda (Waste) and the ambition to add value for our customers at every stage of the process is the foundation for the way we work.
 This translates to a kaizen mentality, focused on continuous improvement and the effort for daily job enhancement.

 Toyota is the world-recognized origin of lean-thinking, built on the foundation of the Toyota Production System.